 In preparing the pamphlet Molyneux drew extensively (though without acknowledgement) on two mid-seventeenth-century critiques of the English parliament's claim to legislate for Ireland, the first written by his father-in-law, Sir William Domvile, in 1660, and the second dating from 1644 attributed to the royalist lord chancellor Sir Richard Bolton (qv).
 The crucial evidence for Henry II's granting a parliament to Ireland was adduced from the Irish Modus tenendi parliamenta, recently published by Molyneux's brother-in-law Bishop Anthony Dopping (qv), while frequent reference was made to seventeenth-century English legal writers such as Prynne, Selden, Petyt, and above all Sir Edward Coke.
 Molyneux acknowledged an extensive debt to Locke's Two treatises of government for exposing the inadequacy of conquest as the basis for government, and subsequently implicitly extended Locke's universal right to consent to the laws by which one was governed to assert that no nation had the right to dominate another.
 Unbeknown to Molyneux, Locke was far from pleased at being publicly associated with the hitherto anonymous Two treatises of government and with the end to which his arguments were put.

 In the short term the publication of The case caused great difficulty not only for Molyneux, but for Irish interests in England generally.
 Although Molyneux had tried to temper his arguments to English susceptibilities, he was strangely unaware how offensive remarks such as the comparison between the destruction of the Irish constitution and the revocation of the edict of Nantes would appear.
-An inquiry was held by the English house of commons, in which, thanks to the efforts of Lord Chancellor Methuen and his old friend Robert Molesworth, Molyneux was lucky enough to escape personal condemnation, though his book was declared to be ‘of dangerous Consequence to the Crown and People of England’ (Commons’ jn., xii, 327).
+An inquiry was held by the English house of commons, in which, thanks to the efforts of Lord Chancellor Methuen and his old friend Robert Molesworth, Molyneux was lucky enough to escape personal condemnation, though his book was declared to be ‘of dangerous Consequence to the Crown and People of England’ (Journals of the House of Commons, xii, 327).
 The story that the English parliament went on to condemn The case of Ireland to be burnt by the public hangman did not make its appearance till the end of the second decade of the eighteenth century.
 But from its first dissemination in print in a letter to the London Daily Journal of 8 February 1729, signed ‘Philo-Britannus’ (attacking Swift's Intelligencer, no. 15), it enormously enhanced the reputation of both Molyneux and his book.
 Three replies to The case were published by English whigs in 1698, and two further responses by tories in 1698.
 Even in Ireland, however, the book had few immediate admirers.

 Death and legacy